g4jc/FireTray/README.md

   * trigger external program on message count change
   * show icon only when new mail (mutually exclusive with *show icon only when hidden to tray*)

-* for applications embedding chat (currently only Thunderbird)
+* for applications embedding chat (currently only Icedove-UXP)
   * display additional system tray status icon